-For example, you may be clicking on an option in a drop down list in which the text changes based on some value.
+For example, you may click on an option in a list in which the text changes based on some value.
 If you try to click based on the text, the step may fail.
-If you use an alternative step that selects the item in the list based on the ordinal value of the option within the list, the click will succeed regardless of the text.
+If you use an alternative step that selects the item in the list based on the ordinal value of the option within the list, the click succeeds regardless of the text.